 Corneal ulcers are usually painful, your bulldog will squint, tear, blink, and paw at his eye.
 The cornea can appear red, vasculature, or punctured.
 Eye swelling, shut, and red and fluorescent stain under UV light (photo)

-Bulldog is an entropion inward rotation of the eyelids is common in bulldogs due to their flat head and excessive skinfold.
-The rolling eyelid with its eyelash meets the eyeball (cornea) causing pain and injury.
+Entropion, an inward rotation of the eyelids, is common in bulldogs due to their flat heads and excessive skinfolds.
+The rolling eyelid with its eyelash meets the eyeball (cornea), causing pain and injury.

-Noticeable painful spasmatic squinting and blinking eye/eyelid that is rolled inward, the eye might be shut and the eyelid puffed.
+Noticeably painful spasmatic squinting and blinking eyelid that is rolled inward; the eye might be shut and the eyelid puffed.
 Conjunctivitis, and often a noticeable corneal ulcer due to eyelid rub.

 Eyelash problems are abnormal eyelash growth common to bulldogs.
 They can arise from an abnormal location or grow in an abnormal manner.
 The most common are trichiasis, ectopic cilia, and distichiasis.